backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 	- **This is automatically run by `terraform plan` and `terraform apply`**.
 		- We can bypass this behaviour by using `-refresh=false` with the above commands.
 - `terraform graph`: generate a visual representation in the DOT format which then needs to be passed through a visualization tool.
+- `terraform force-unlock`: Manually unlock the state for the defined configuration.
+	- The behaviour of this lock is dependent on the backend being used.
+	- *Local state files CANNOT be unlocked by another process*.